CodyNicholson/Backend_Development_Notes/Software_Development_Process/Unified_Modeling_Language/componentDiagramUML.md

 Set of classes with a well-defined interface

-Lollipop-like lines connecting nodes to labeled small circles can be used to reresent interfaces of the components
+Lollipop-like lines connecting nodes to labeled small circles can be used to represent interfaces of the components

 ***

-Edge = Releationship
+Edge = Relationship

 "Component x uses services of Component y"